scarreira/kodi-remote/README.md

 Once that is done you can build it just like they state on their documentation

 # Note mobile deploy
-To deploy for mobile devices you need to run one of this commands
+To deploy for mobile devices you need to run one of this commands, or the code will not be updated and the last build will be used

 ```
 npm run build  OR npx cap sync